wubinzzu/NeuRec/README.md

 </div>
 <h2>Acknowledgements</h2>
 The development of NeuRec was supported by the National Natural Science Foundation of China under Grant No. 61772475.
-This work is also supported by the National Research Foundation, Prime Minister’s Office, Singapore under its IRC@Singapore Funding Initiative.
+This project is also supported by the National Research Foundation, Prime Minister’s Office, Singapore under its IRC@Singapore Funding Initiative.

 <img src="https://github.com/wubinzzu/NeuRec/blob/master/next.png" width = "297" height = "100" alt="next" align=center />